TempuraLantanis/ConnectedSystems/README.md

 #### Obstakels Topic

-The Obstakels topic contains information about obstacles in the system.
+The Obstacles topic contains information about obstacles in the system.
 The sub-topics under this topic provide the following data:

-- `type`: A string indicating the type of obstacle, which can be "wand" or "obstakel".
-- `id`: A string identifier with two digits that uniquely identifies an obstacle.
-- `locatie/x` and `locatie/y`: values representing the x and y coordinates of an obstacle's location, respectively.
+- `obstacles/id` these represent obstacles
 #### Raw

 All messages published to these topics should be retained, meaning they will be saved and delivered to new subscribers when they join the system.
 This ensures that the latest information is available to all subscribers.